Balaji-Venkateswaran/DataChat/README.md

 Copy or download the generated SQL query

-Built-In Chart Visualizations: Automatically render charts using Chart.js, including:
+Built-In Chart Visualizations: Automatically render charts using matplotlib, including:
 Bar, Line and Pie

 ---